MetOffice/CSET/docs/source/background/why-cset.rst

 When evaluating weather and climate models, we are trying to understand the characteristics of our model configurations and the physical processes that lead to biases.
-We also seek to compare these models (physical and machine learned), model configurations, and observations.
+We compare these models (physical and machine learned), model configurations, and observations.
 This is an iterative process, and each step of evaluation unveils more questions that need investigations.
 Evaluation often follows an individual approach by researchers spending significant